 New York offers boundless opportunities to engage your interests while you build professional skills and confidence in one of the nation’s most diverse and dynamic cities.
 No matter where your career interests lie, New York City is an ideal venue for a challenging and rewarding internship.

 The College of Arts & Letters partners with Global Experiences – an organization that facilitates all on-site aspects of the program including identifying customized internship placements for each student in industries including, but not limited to:

 Advertising | Marketing | Business | Communications | Event Planning | Fashion Design | Film/Theater |Graphic Design | Human Resources | IT/Computing | Interior Design | Journalism Law | NGOs/Nonprofits | Photography | Public Relations | TV/Radio | Video Production

-Included in the NYC program is the award winning Global Career Readiness Program that combines assessment, coaching, and experiences to connect students academic experience with their professional ambitions.
-They take a strengths-based approach and focus on helping every participant meet their potential and find a career their love.
+Included in the NYC program is the award-winning Global Career Readiness Program that combines assessment, coaching, and experiences to connect students’ academic experiences with their professional ambitions.
+They take a strengths-based approach and focus on helping every participant meet their potential and find a career they love.

 Core components of the Global Career Readiness Program include: